 - Sonohysterography (saline sonography): sonographic evaluation of the uterine wall and inner uterine cavity performed while filling the uterus with a very small amount of sterile fluid.
-Performed by Dr. Larsen or Dr. Zoneraich in the office, this test provides information on abnormalities of both the uterine wall and endometrial cavity which may affect implantation of an embryo, increase miscarriage rates, and interfere with subsequent delivery of the baby.
+Performed by Dr. Zoneraich, Dr. Larsen or Dr. Troché in the office, this test provides information on abnormalities of both the uterine wall and endometrial cavity which may affect implantation of an embryo, increase miscarriage rates, and interfere with subsequent delivery of the baby.
 In some cases, findings on this test prompt the physician to recommend further evaluation with office/diagnostic hysteroscopy (see below) or proceed to surgical correction of an abnormality.

 - Office Diagnostic Hysteroscopy: this test may be recommended for patients undergoing reproductive treatments such as IVF or for those who have an equivocal or suspicious finding on sonohysterography.
-Performed by Dr. Larsen or Dr. Zoneraich in the office, this test uses extremely high resolution fiber optic cameras to visualize and provide color pictures of the inner lining of the uterine cavity and openings of the fallopian tubes.
+Performed by Dr. Zoneraich, Dr. Larsen or Dr. Troché in the office, this test uses extremely high resolution fiber optic cameras to visualize and provide color pictures of the inner lining of the uterine cavity and openings of the fallopian tubes.